 After spending a wonderful week in the Macedonian capital of Skopje, exploring both the quirky modern architecture, the ancient Ottoman cobbled streets and even attending a protest against the government…we wanted to escape the chaos of the city and have a true adventure in the Macedonia countryside.
 From the capital a day trip to Matka Canyon is a popular local adventure our hosts recommended to us.
-So we headed off on a short bus trip deep into this stunning gorge for a day to remember!
+So we headed off on a short bus trip deep into this stunning gorge for a day to remember and a highlight of backpacking the Balkans and a perfect off the beaten track Europe spot.

-The canyon is a popular area for the capitals residents to escape the city and head to the hills for some adventure.
-The sheers walls of the gorge are home to many rock climbing routes (if only we brought our gear!) as well as regular ferries, kayak, SUP hire and one of the worlds largest cave systems!
+Matka canyon is a popular area for the capitals residents to escape the city and head to the hills for some adventure as well as those backpacking the Balkans.
+The sheers walls of the gorge are home to many rock climbing routes (if only we brought our gear!) as well as regular ferries, kayak, SUP hire and one of the worlds largest cave systems, how’s that for off the beaten track Europe!

 Built in 1935 the dam created the thin Matka lake that now covers a roadway used to travel through Macedonia, called the “Road of Strength”.
 Along this route many churches and monasteries where built to provide spiritual reflection to the rich merchants bringing goods to sell in Skopje.

-The narrow canyon is actually the oldest artificial lake in Macedonia an in many ways reminded up of our epic ferry ride through a similarly created mountainous lake in Albania: Koman!
+The narrow Matka canyon is actually the oldest artificial lake in Macedonia and a highlight of our time backpacking the Balkans and in many ways reminded up of our epic ferry ride through a similarly created mountainous lake in Albania: Koman!

 Kayaking down the gorge